bendqh1/phccf/README.md

 ## Notes

-* A user's *local email box address* should be setted at the backend
 * One might want to ensure that any PHP file is not accessible by a browser, to prevent an hardcoded email address from being leaked to spambots